emtpb/plutho/README.md

-# piezo_fem - Simulation of thermo-electro-mechanical fields for piezoceramics
+# PLUTHO - Python Library for coUpled THermo-piezOelectric simulations

 This package implements the finite element method (FEM) for piezoelectric systems in Python.
 The solvers are written from scratch only by using